matomo-org/plugin-QueuedTracking/README.md

 You should actually never have to do this as a lock automatically expires after a while.
 It just may take a while depending on the amount of requests you are importing.

+__How can I test my Redis / QueuedTracking setup in case I'm getting errors?__

+There is a command to test some the connection to Redis as well as some needed features: `./console queuedtracking:test`.

+It might directly give you an error message if something goes wrong that helps you to resolve the issue.
+If your queue is always locked you might be as well interested in executing `.console queuedtracking:lock-status`.

 __How can I debug in case something goes wrong?__

 * Use the command `./console queuedtracking:monitor` to view the current state of all workers